AndreaHsi/HackerRankChallange-Python/README.md

-# 2. String Formating Function
+# 2. Print String Formating Function

 Given an integer, n, print the following values for each i integer from 1 to n:
 Decimal